The Mark of Zorro chapter 35 The clash of blades again

 “They are traitors!” the captain declared stubbornly.

 “What other evidence?”
-Señor Zorro asked.
+Señor asked.

-“Why, when the soldiers arrived, you concealed yourself by some trick,” the said.
+“Why, when the soldiers arrived, you concealed yourself by some trick,” the governor said.
 “And presently Captain Ramón himself reached the scene, and while he was there you crept from a closet, ran him through treacherously from behind, and made your escape.
-It is an evident fact that Don had hidden you in the closet.”
+It is an evident fact that Don Carlos had hidden you in the closet.”

 “By the saints!”
-Señor Zorro swore.
+Señor swore.
 “I had thought, Captain Ramón, that you were man enough to admit defeat, though I knew you for a scoundrel in other things.
 Tell the truth!”

 “That is—the truth!”

 “Tell the truth!”
-Señor Zorro commanded, stepping closer to him and bringing up the pistol.
+Señor commanded, stepping closer to him and bringing up the pistol.
 “I came from that closet and spoke to you.
 I gave you time to draw blade and get on guard.
 We fenced for fully ten minutes, did we not!

 “I admit freely that for a moment you puzzled me, and then I solved your method of giving battle and knew you were at my mercy.
 And then, when I could have slain you easily, I but scratched your shoulder.
 Is not that the truth?
 Answer, as you hope to live!”